 What Are Buck Teeth?

-Buck teeth, or overjet, is a common way to describe a forward projection of the upper front teeth that changes the balance of the smile.
+Buck teeth — clinically called increased overjet — describe the horizontal protrusion of the upper front teeth beyond the lower ones, which changes the balance of the smile.
 Clinically, the appearance can come from the teeth themselves or from the relationship of the upper and lower jaws.
+It’s common: studies estimate around 20% of people across the US, UK and other regions have a noticeable overjet,¹ so if this is you, you’re far from alone.

 In an adult, overjet shows as a protrusion of the front teeth or strain on the lips when closing.
 It results in a dental profile that looks more convex than normal.
 For some people, buck teeth are a beauty issue; for others, it’s a case that affects biting and general tooth use.